awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-cdk.md

 ### Customize

-The the entry point for this cdk blueprint is `/bin/emr-eks.ts` which instantiate a stack defined in `lib\emr-eks-blueprint-stack.ts`.
+The the entry point for this cdk blueprint is `/bin/emr-eks.ts` which instantiate a stack defined in `lib/emr-eks-blueprint-stack.ts`.
 This stack must be provided with a VPC and an array of EMR on EKS team defition and the role that will be admin of the EKS cluster.
 It can also take as options the an EKS cluster defined through `cdk-blueprints-library` and the EKS cluster name.

 The properties that are passed to the emr on eks blueprint stack are defined as such: